 1. Not Cleaning Your Face Twice A Day

-We all know over-cleansing your face might irritate your skin and dry it out.
-But that doesn’t mean you just stop cleansing it.
-It is mandatory to wash your face at least once a day but ideally twice a day depending on your skin.
+We all know overcleansing your face might irritate your skin and dry it out.
+But that doesn’t mean you just stop cleansing your face altogether.
+It is important to wash your face at least once a day but ideally twice a day depending on your skin.
 Now how to decide your frequency?

-Nighttime Cleansing Routine: Double cleanse to take off all the dirt, oil and makeup.
-Firstly cleanse with a makeup remover/ cleansing oil/ micellar water and then final cleanse with a gentle cleanser like Sebamed Cleansing Foam or By Wishtrend Acid-Duo Cleanser.
+Nighttime Cleansing Routine: Double cleanse to take off all the dirt, oil, and makeup.
+Firstly cleanse with a makeup remover/ cleansing oil/ micellar water and then final cleanse with a gentle gel or foaming cleanser like Sebamed Cleansing Foam or By Wishtrend Acid-Duo Cleanser.